 The fax or electronically stored application is available as outlined in OAC 5160-2-07.17(F)(3).

 Note that a hospital will lose credit for the uninsured account if the hospital is unable to retrieve an electronically stored application for review.

-Every patient eligible for Medicaid via spend-down had a specific date in the month on which Medicaid coverage started and that date can be verified on the patient’s Medicaid card for that month or via the ODM eligibility verification system.
-Any service or admission prior to that date is considered self-pay and is eligible for free care.
-Any service or admission after that date is not.
+Every patient eligible for Medicaid via spend-down had a specific period during which Medicaid coverage was in effect and it can be verified on the patient’s Medicaid card, or via the ODM eligibility verification system.
+Any service or admission not included in that period is considered self-pay and is eligible for free care.

 Do not net the spend-down amount from the charges reported for the patient in the period (s)he was not eligible for Medicaid, unless the patient actually paid that spend-down amount to the hospital.